mendix/docs/content/community/tools/how-to-set-up-your-profile.md

 * Add at least 1 **Skill**
 * Add at least 1 **Industry Experience** item

-Once you have have met those requirements, click **View Public Profile** in the header to see how your public profile looks:
+Once you have completed those items, click **View Public Profile** in the header to see how your public profile looks:

 ![](attachments/how-to-set-up-your-profile/make-public.png)